Juan-Pestana/cs-tradlerbot/README.md

 ## Overview

 This project is an AI-powered chatbot designed to serve as a customer support agent for the Tradler platform.
 The chatbot is built using modern technologies and tools to ensure an efficient and user-friendly experience for both users and managers.
-This is my first project deployed at work, and I aim to make it accessible for the team to understand its features, installation process, and usage.

 ---